 The answers provided are a general guideline for our sailing school.
 For more specific details, please contact us.

-A complete change of clothes (these boats will capsize!), water bottles, extra shoes, a towel, sunblock, sunglasses, a hat, snacks and money for food.
-You’ll also need a facemask (or covering) per COVID-19 guidelines.
+A complete change of clothes (these boats will capsize!), water bottles, extra shoes, a towel, sunblock, sunglasses, a hat, and snacks.
+Lunch is provided.

 Wear clothes that can get wet – so wear synthetic gym clothes and try not to wear cotton.
 To limit your exposure to the sun we recommend bringing a hat, a poly-blend shirt (moisture-wicking fabric) and sunblock.